 How Does Mediation Apply to Divorce?

-Following the lead of the ancient Greeks, the parties (you and your spouse) will bring your disagreement (you want to end your marriage) to a knowledgeable professional mediator who will guide you both to a mutually agreeable solution for your disagreement (the solution being a divorce) using a variety of negotiation techniques.
+Following the lead of the ancient Greeks, the parties (you and your spouse) will bring your disagreement (you want to end your marriage) to a knowledgeable, professional and neutral mediator who will guide you both to a mutually agreeable solution for your disagreement (the solution being a divorce) using a variety of negotiation techniques.

 During your time together, the divorce mediator will actively engage you and your spouse in a series of discussions on all the necessary issues.

 He will help identify the relevant issues that pertain to your unique situation.
 Listen to your goals, needs and concerns.